 Weapon: Doubled-headed meteor hammer

 Xu Sheng is a famous general who served Wu during the early Three Kingdoms period.
 Renowned as a loyal and courageous leader, he played a key role in the battles at Chibi, Hefei, and in the invasion of Jing.
 He was known for his "fake towers" ruse which caused Cao Pi to retreat believing Sun Quan knew of his attack and had the city heavily fortified beforehand.
+Historically, he is one of the 12 Tiger Officials of Jiangbiao.

 - Ascended Extra: Like Cheng Pu, Xu Sheng has been in the series since Dynasty Warriors 2.
 In addition, Dynasty Warriors 8 introduced the battle where Xu Sheng's famous false wall tactic is utilized, while its builder and commander remains a generic.